Anesthesia Errors in Medical Malpractice

 anesthesiologist’s negligence or incompetence, the medical malpractice

-attorneys at Golomb & Honik will draw on our decades of experience
+lawyers at Golomb & Honik will draw on our decades of experience with

-with malpractice cases.
-We will look at medical reports and call expert
+malpractice cases.
+We will look at medical reports and call expert witnesses

 Some of the questions we will investigate include: